 To combat the risks associated with the lack of up-to-date and effective cyber risk management, there is a need to establish a business case for doing so.

-In this process, there are a few points to consider.
+There are a few points to consider.

 1. Numbers matter—but not all of them